Mohammedsafa/MSP-AI-event/README.md

 If you encounter any issues or have suggestions for improvement, please create an issue in the repository's issue tracker.

 # Contact
-For questions or inquiries about this project, please contact:
+For questions or inquiries about these projects, please contact:

 Developers:  Mohammed Sherif Safa, Mohamed Hazem